For release 10:00 a.m. (EST) Friday, January 24, 2014 USDL-14-0095

 Media contact: (202) 691-5902 * PressOffice@bls.gov

 Statistics reported today.
-The number of wage and salary workers belonging
+The number of wage and salary workers belonging to

-which comparable union data are available, the union membership rate was 20.1 percent,
+for which comparable union data are available, the union membership rate was 20.1

-(CPS), a monthly sample survey of about 60,000 households that obtains
+Survey (CPS), a monthly sample survey of about 60,000 households that obtains

 information on employment and unemployment among the nation's civilian noninstitutional

---Public-sector workers had a union membership rate (35.9 percent) more
+--Public-sector workers had a union membership rate (35.3 percent) more

-than five times higher than that of private-sector workers (6.6 percent).
-(See
+than five times higher than that of private-sector workers (6.7 percent).

 --Workers in education, training, and library occupations and in protective

-service occupations had the highest unionization rates, at 35.4 and 34.8
+service occupations had the highest unionization rate, at 35.3 percent for

---Black workers were more likely to be union members than were white, Asian, or
+--Black workers were more likely to be union members than white, Asian, or

 Hispanic workers.
 (See table 1.)